 The roof of the stand is formed from translucent tensile fabric, supported on cantilevering American White Oak beams that radiate dramatically from this corner of the Ground.
 The canopy provides protection from the elements, whilst also ensuring that spectators benefit from both shade and natural light.
-A unique atmosphere is created in the restaurant, as the fabric roof is both translucent and insulating; it is the first use of this kind of fabric in Europe, and the extensive glazing with very large sliding sashes allow occupants of the restaurant to enjoy the ambience of the Ground, from within the building.
+A unique atmosphere is created in the restaurant, as the fabric roof is both translucent and insulating.
+It is the first use of this kind of fabric in Europe, and the extensive glazing with very large sliding sashes allow occupants of the restaurant to enjoy the ambience of the Ground, from within the building.

 IMPACT.
 Sustainability has also been at the forefront of the design thinking.
 Solar thermal and photovoltaic roof panels have been incorporated into the roof to generate hot water and electricity respectively.
 Boreholes and ground source heat pumps are also an integral part of the energy system.
 Rainwater is collected from the roof and stored at basement level, before being recycled for the flushing of WCs.
 Improving the experience for visitors to Lord’s was a priority, with increased areas for circulation, high quality bars and food outlets, and even a hamper collection point.
 The landscaping around the stand will contribute to the safe, inclusive and enjoyable environment.

 The New Warner Stand opened in May 2017, and has already proved to be a great success with Members, as well as opening new revenue opportunities for Marylebone Cricket Club.